almostearthling/when-command/README.md

 * process output (*stdout*)
 * process written errors (*stderr*)

 to determine whether the process succeeded or failed.
-When the use chooses to check for  *Success*, the operation is considered successful *if and only if* the process result (exit code, output, or error) corresponds to the user provided value.
+When the user chooses to check for *Success*, the operation is considered successful *if and only if* the process result (exit code, output, or error) corresponds to the user provided value.
 Same yields for *Failure*: if *Failure* is chosen, only the provided result will indicate a failure.
 For example, in the most common case the user will choose to expect *Success* to correspond to an *Exit Code* of `0` (in fact the default choice), all other exit codes will indicate a failure.
 And if the user chooses to expect *Failure* to be reported as the word `Error` in the error messages, whatever other error messages will be ignored and the operation will turn out successful.
 Please note that since all commands are executed in the default shell, expect an exit code different from `0` when the command is not found.
-On Ubuntu, with the `/bin/sh` shell, the `not found` code is `127`.
+With the `/bin/sh` shell used on Linux, the *not found* code is `127`.

 ### Conditions